Managing secrets begins with creating a secret scope. A secret scope is collection of secrets identified by a name.

 You can also override the default and explicitly grant

-As a team lead, you might want to create different scopes for Azure SQL Data Warehouse and Azure Blob storage credentials and then provide different subgroups in your team access to those scopes.
+As a team lead, you might want to create different scopes for Azure Synapse Analytics and Azure Blob storage credentials and then provide different subgroups in your team access to those scopes.
 You should consider how to achieve this using the different scope types:

-- If you use a Databricks-backed scope and add the secrets in those two scopes, they will be different secrets (Azure SQL Data Warehouse in scope 1, and Azure Blob storage in scope 2).
+- If you use a Databricks-backed scope and add the secrets in those two scopes, they will be different secrets (Azure Synapse Analytics in scope 1, and Azure Blob storage in scope 2).

-- If you use an Azure Key Vault-backed scope with each scope referencing a different Azure Key Vault and add your secrets to those two Azure Key Vaults, they will be different sets of secrets (Azure SQL Data Warehouse ones in scope 1, and Azure Blob storage in scope 2).
+- If you use an Azure Key Vault-backed scope with each scope referencing a different Azure Key Vault and add your secrets to those two Azure Key Vaults, they will be different sets of secrets (Azure Synapse Analytics ones in scope 1, and Azure Blob storage in scope 2).
 These will work like Databricks-backed scopes.

-- If you use two Azure Key Vault-backed scopes with both scopes referencing the same Azure Key Vault and add your secrets to that Azure Key Vault, all Azure SQL Data Warehouse and Azure Blob storage secrets will be available.
+- If you use two Azure Key Vault-backed scopes with both scopes referencing the same Azure Key Vault and add your secrets to that Azure Key Vault, all Azure Synapse Analytics and Azure Blob storage secrets will be available.
 Since ACLs are at the scope level, all members across the two subgroups will see all secrets.
 This arrangement does not satisfy your use case of restricting access to a set of secrets to each group.

 This feature is in Public Preview.

-Verify that you have Owner permission on the Azure Key Vault instance that you want to use to back the secret scope.
+Verify that you have Contributor permission on the Azure Key Vault instance that you want to use to back the secret scope.

 If you do not have a Key Vault instance, follow the instructions in Quickstart: Create a Key Vault using the Azure portal.